buddycloud/buddycloud.com/slate/source/includes/030-accounts.md

 ##Delete User

-Removes a user from the system
+Removes a user account from the this domain.

 <aside class="warning">Deleting a user will delete their account.
 It will not delete their channels.
 To completely remove the user, an application should first delete their channels, then the user account.</aside>